NethServer/ns8-mail/README.md

 - The domain "example.com" is accepted as final destination with the default configuration for the SMTP MX server, listening on port 25.

+## User impersonation

+The username `vmail` is reserved and granted the *impersonate* privilege.
+If the user database backend has a homonym `vmail` user, it is ignored.

+Another module can obtain `vmail` credentials by invoking the action `reveal-master-credentials`, provided it has been granted the `mailadm` role.

 ## Services

 1. Dovecot -- `dovecot.service`.
 See also dovecot/README.md